raohammad/iote2epoc/README.md

 ## Context

-***This POC serves the objective is to find out the mean temperature for every region in France segregated to per hour per region within France.***
+***This POC serves the objective to find out the mean temperature for every region in France segregated by hour and region within France.***

 This is a demonstration of an IOT use case on a data stack ready to run at scale in high availibility, fault tolerant clustered environment, comprising of
   - Apache NiFi : Data Ingestion